-Interestingly, many attorneys also consider bankruptcy Jacksonville Florida as the last resort.
-And so, do everything you can to save yourself from this hassle.
+Interestingly, many attorneys also consider bankruptcy in Jacksonville, Florida as the last resort.
+You want to do everything you can to save yourself from this hassle.

-What’s more, a bankruptcy doesn’t save you from any additional lawsuits or evictions.
-Besides, it does hurt your credit rating.
+What’s more, bankruptcy doesn’t save you from any additional lawsuits or evictions, and it does hurt your credit rating.
 This might affect your reputation and the ability to borrow money from different financial institutions.

 As a result, you may experience more debt, and harm your financial status even more.